jaypacamarra/etherforge/README.md

-# EtherForged
+# EtherForge

-EtherForged is an open-source EtherCAT daemon that provides a modern, unified interface for EtherCAT network control, monitoring, and development.
+EtherForge is an open-source EtherCAT daemon that provides a modern, unified interface for EtherCAT network control, monitoring, and development.
 Built as the foundation of the EtherForge ecosystem, it bridges the gap between low-level EtherCAT master libraries and high-level automation applications.

 ## Features